sarasm93/studio-dancers/README.md

 I used from [W3C website](https://www.w3schools.com/cssref/pr_background-image.php) and [the Medium website](https://medium.com/@kimcodeashian/simple-css-solutions-how-to-resize-images-with-different-dimensions-without-cropping-eb744e93246d) to guide me regarding how to display and size images displayed with css background selectors instead of an html image element was used.

 In order to understand how media queries work and how to add both a min- and a max-width to them, I have looked at [W3Schools website](https://www.w3schools.com/css/css3_mediaqueries_ex.asp) and [Stack overflow](https://stackoverflow.com/questions/63810344/how-to-use-multiple-media-queries-in-a-single-css-file).

+I used [W3Schools website](https://www.w3schools.com/css/css_align.asp) to better understand how to vertically align text, in my case relative to an image.
+The site gave me the tools the help move content up and down by adding margins.

 Information to guide me regarding how to [build forms](https://www.w3schools.com/html/html_forms.asp) and what [different input types](https://www.w3schools.com/html/html_form_input_types.asp) that are available to create a valid sign up form was used from the W3Schools website and from [Mozilla´s website](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation).
 I also used [Aditus website](https://www.aditus.io/aria/aria-label/) and [W3Cs website](https://www.w3.org/WAI/ARIA/apg/patterns/landmarks/examples/form.html) to understand how to add a aria-label and aria-labelledby attribute to a form.